AnyChart/docs.anychart.com/Basic_Charts_Types/Marker_Chart.md

 By default AnyChart calculates axis minimum and maximum automatically, you can see this on the scale inversion chart sample above: minimal value on the Y Axis is 800, and maximum is 1600.
-You can control these values by setting maximum and minimum attributes of <scale> node:
+You can control these values by setting maximum and minimum attributes of a scale() parameter:

 ```
     chart.yScale().minimum('0').maximum('1800');